-2.5.3 k-Dimensional Equidistribution, Monkeys, and Shakespeare the individual numbers a generator produces, we should also desire to avoid bias in the pairs (or triples, etc.) that it produces.
+2.5.3. k-Dimensional Equidistribution, Monkeys, and Shakespeare.
+Another common use case for a random number generator is to provide points in a k-dimensional space, for some k.
+In the same way that we would like to avoid bias in the individual numbers a generator produces, we should also desire to avoid bias in the pairs (or triples, etc.) that it produces.